gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 The term "IETF Trust" is used in two ways in IETF RFCs and BCPs, both as the descriptive name for the role of holding IPR and the name of the legal entity which performs the role such as mentions in RFC5378.

-The role of may henceforth also be more formally named IETF Intellectual Property Management (IPM), while the legal name IETF Intellectual Property Management Corportation (IPMC) shall be recgonized as the successor name of the IETF Trust.
+The role henceforth may be formally named IETF Intellectual Property Management (IPM), while the legal name IETF Intellectual Property Management Corportation (IPMC) shall be recgonized as the successor name of the IETF Trust.

 ## Use of IETF Trust and IETF Intellectusl Property in Copyright Boilerplate

-Copyright boilerplate, the notice that appears in Internet Drafts (I-Ds) and published Requests for Comments (RFCs) is declared in the Legal Provisions which provide licensing information about the works helds in the IETF Trust and IETF IPMC.
-Since this boiilerplate is pubished by the IETF Trust and in the future by the IETF IPMC and while it is coordinated with the IETF's BCP 78 updates, it is not included in this update.
+Copyright boilerplate, the notice that appears in Internet Drafts (I-Ds) and published Requests for Comments (RFCs) is declared in the Legal Provisions which provide licensing information about the works held in the IETF Trust and IETF IPMC.
+Since this boiilerplate is pubished by the IETF Trust and its successor the IETF IPMC,  while it is coordinated with the IETF's BCP 78 updates, it is not included in this update.

 ### Intellectual Propoerty Rights Held by IETF Trust

-As the successor the IETF Trust, the rights held by the IETF Trust shall be understood to be transfered to the IETF IPMC.
-Inquiries may continue to the IETF  IPMC for licenses and other rights management topics.
+The rights held by the IETF Trust will transfer to its successor the IETF IPMC.
+Inquiries may continue to be made to the IETF IPMC for licenses and other rights management topics.

 ## IETF Trustees and IPMC Directors Appointment

-The RFC8714 details how Trustees are appointed to the IETF Trust.
+RFC8714 details how Trustees are appointed to the IETF Trust.
 Henceforth, the process detailed in RFC8714 is updated to also apply to the appointment of the Directors of the IETF Intellectual Property Management Corporation (IPMC) a Delaware not-for-profit Corporation established in 2022.
 Until the final shutdown of the IETF Trust legal entity, the appointments of Directors of the IPMC are understood to be the same persons the appointing bodies have appointed as Trustees of the IETF Trust.

 # Conventions and Definitions